.avif)

 Step 8: Label and package your supplements

-Why Should You Make Your Own Supplement Blend?
+Key Reasons Why You Should Make Your Own Supplement Blend

 Freedom of Choice With DIY Supplements

 Creating your own blend means you decide exactly what goes in and what stays out.
+This approach allows for greater flexibility and control over nutrient combinations, so you can craft a formula that truly aligns with your goals or brand vision.
 You can:

 - Adjust serving sizes to meet your needs or those of your customers